 If you're using dating apps, here are some tips to help you stay safe:

-- Chat and make sure you see plenty of photos before you meet, so you can find out more about them and make sure it's not a fake profile
+- Chat and make sure you see plenty of photos before you meet.
+You can find out more about them and make sure it's not a fake profile

 - If they're pressuring you to meet up right away take it as a warning sign and stop talking to them